EricZinda/Perplexity/Backlog.md

 # Big Changes
+    - Fix handling of phrases that have multiple syntactic heads:
+        - "I want soup, I want salad" --> two want_v_1 heads joined by impl_conj(e, e, e)
+        - "Hi, I'd love to have a table for 2, please" --> greet() and have_v_1() heads joined by discourse(i, h, h)
+        - The engine should process them as separate "conjunctions"
     - Fix some of the user interface issues:
         - do a better response than "I don't understand the way you used X" and other default messages
             - I don't know the words: plase/nn and I don't know the way you used: for